lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 The Church Auditing Department (or area controller) sends a loss report form to the stake president or chairman of the audit committee.
 Under the direction of the Church Auditing Department (or the area controller), the stake president or chairman of the audit committee ensures that the matter is properly examined.
 He also ensures that the loss form is properly completed and submitted.

 After the examination is complete, if the Church Auditing Department determines that a leader or Church employee has embezzled Church funds or property, membership action should be considered.
-Guidelines are in32.6.3.3.
+Guidelines are in [32.6.3.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33").

 If a major misuse of funds is discovered, the stake president or chairman of the audit committee also notifies the Area Presidency.

 The stake audit committee may assign the stake clerk or the assistant stake clerk assigned to finances to instruct ward leaders in proper financial policy.
 He also instructs them in procedures related to exceptions disclosed by audits.

-For more information about audit committees, auditors, and audit procedures, see theHelp CenteratChurchofJesusChrist.org.
+For more information about audit committees, auditors, and audit procedures, see the [Help Center](https://www.churchofjesuschrist.org/help/support "https://www.churchofjesuschrist.org/help/support") at ChurchofJesusChrist.org.
 Stake audit committees may direct questions to the assistant area auditor.

 The tax information in this section applies only in the United States and Canada.
 If priesthood leaders in the United States and Canada need more information, they should contact the Tax Administration Division: